Retiring to Australia

 Make sure you fully understand what your financial situation is before you begin your emigration case to retire in Australia.
 You need to address what to do with your pension, what your tax liability is and whether you are entitled to any benefits.
 Here’s how…

 - Acquire an estimate of your state pension so that you can work out how much you will have to live on each month.

 - Ask HM Revenue and Customs for information on your tax liability on any income over your UK personal allowance.
 Be mindful of the fact that UK tax payable from abroad can vary quite significantly from country to country.

 - Seek independent tax advice about the benefits of offshore banking – it could make a big difference to your savings.

 Australia has one of the worlds most socially and politically relaxed climates

 Australia is a stable, safe country with low levels of crime.
-It has a thriving ex-pat community, and many are retired – with 14% classifying themselves as retired according to research by HSBC.
+It has a thriving ex-pat community, and many are retired – with 14% classifying themselves as retired.
 One-third are aged over 55, and many are drawn to Australia due to its relaxed culture.
 Accordingly, 43% moved to Australia to improve their quality of life.